nsdcrew/SilanisLottery/README.md

 import silanislottery.sql to a mysql database throw phpmyadmin silanislottery.sql contain a "CREATE DATABASE" instruction, so you don't need to create the database first

+HOW TO EXECUTE APP WITH ECLIPSE: file --> import --> existing project into workspace --> select "SilanisLottery-master" --> finish To make it working you have to install the silanislottery database on a mysql serveur local first. you can also change database confirguration throw the persistance.xml file